 External Access to a Local SVN Design Repository

-A Design Repository that is created through the local Version Control Service can be accessed using an SVN client such as TortoiseSVN.
-Access is made using the regular network protocol (only svn:// is currently supported).
-The correct repository address can be copied from two places:
+An SVN Design Repository that is created through the local Version Control Service can be accessed using an SVN client such as TortoiseSVN.
+Access is made using the regular network protocol (svn).
+The correct repository address path can be copied from two places:

 - The VCS page of Altium Concord Pro's browser interface – within the Repository Path field for the target repository.

 Use the acquired address in your Subversion client's repository browsing facility.
 When a user is created in Altium Concord Pro, the credentials are used by both the Server itself, and the Version Control service.
-If the password is stored with the service, then access to the repository will be immediate.
+If the password is stored with the service – the authentication has been saved through the SVN client – then access to the repository will be immediate.
 If the password is not stored, an intermediate Authentication dialog will appear.
-Enter your username only in this case, and click OK to access the repository.
-See Server & VCS User Synchronization for more information.
+Enter your user credentials and click OK to access the repository.
+See Server & VCS User Synchronization below for more information.

 Server & VCS User Synchronization

 When a new user for Altium Concord Pro is created, the defined credentials (User Name and Password) for that user are stored in both the Server's database and the Version Control service, since the latter cannot access the password from the former directly.
-The password is stored with the Version Control service in plain text format (in the \ProgramData\Altium\ConcordProData\Repository\passwd file).
-If this presents a security issue, you can simply remove these password entries manually.
+The password is stored in the Version Control service in plain text format (in the \ProgramData\Altium\ConcordProData\Repository\passwd file).

 Deleting a Repository